mushakushi/yarn-spinner-utility/README.md

 and raise the event using `Callback.RaiseEvent(params)`.
 You can raise and handle these events however you'd like, and some are automatically called by the `DialogueParser`.

+### Lines & Options Output
 For the recommended setup for displaying dialogue lines and options, see the `OptionOutputController` and `LineOutputController` classes, respectively.

+### Command Handling
+You can handle commands as you'd usually do by using `YarnCommandController.AddCommandHandler`.